No matter if you’re new to painting or a veteran like me, one thing is clear: you have to have the right tools for the

 These are mostly made of plastic and comes in varied sizes.
-You can opt for the one based on your work and roller size you will be using for painting.
+You can opt for the one based on your work and the roller size you will be using for painting.

 Mini-roller pans are also important as they allow you to more easily carry paint around—especially if you’re working somewhere that has stairs.

 Instead of lugging heavy paint cans around, you can take paint as needed in your pan and work smarter, not harder.